 - Australian Professional Standards for Teachers

-- Behaviour Foundations professional development package (school employees only)

 - Bullying.
 No Way!

 - eheadspace

 - Kids Helpline

 - Office of the eSafety Commissioner

 - Parent and community engagement framework

 - Parentline

 - Queensland Department of Education School Discipline

 - Raising Children Network

 - Student Wellbeing Hub

 Conclusion

 Jimbour State School staff are committed to ensuring every student is supported to feel safe, welcome and valued in our school.
 There may, however, be occasions where parents need to raise a concern or make a complaint about an issue you feel is adversely affecting their child's education.